rlogank/rlogank/README.md

 <h1>Hi, I'm Logan</h1>

-I am a React web-developer that uses tools like React and Tailwind to construct concise, functional web applications
+I am a web-developer that uses tools like React and Tailwind to construct concise, functional web applications

 • 🔭 I’m currently working on **[a React website builder](https://rlogank.com/site-builder/)**